itsbio/gamepot-docs/en/gamepot_dashboard.md

 ② Set blocking categories to register response message templates.

-③ Specify the period for which you want to view blocked information.
+③ Specify the period for which you want to view the block history.
+The search result will be displayed by the starting date of the blocked period

 ④ Specify a user ID you want to view blocking details of.